 We have presented a source transformation compiler for a restricted subset of C/C++.
 As such, dcc runs on any system with a valid C/C++ compiler making it a very portable tool.
-Its unique reapplication feature allows code to be transformed up to any order of differentiation.
+Its unique reapplication feature allows code to be transformed up to an arbitrary order of differentiation.
+While relying to the adjoint model for the higherorder differentiation, we save one order of magnitude of computational cost compared to a tangent-linear only or finite difference code.
+However, the adjoint model poses a high memory load, making an efficient checkpointing scheme crucial.
+Otherwise, a computation for large scale codes is even unfeasible.
+This is solved by resorting to interprocedural checkpointing, enabled by the joint reversal structure of the generated adjoint code.
+We illustrated the entire development process along a case study based on a one-dimensional implementation of the Burgers equation.

-Additionally, several extensions were implemented.
-As these programs run on cluster systems, they often rely on parallelization techniques.
+Not mentioned in this paper are several extensions not directly linked to the derivative code compiler presented here.
+As large simulation codes run on cluster systems, they mostly rely on parallelization techniques.
 The most widely used parallelization method is MPI.
-Hence, there is a need for adjoint MPI enabled code [10].
-This feature has been integrated into dcc using an adjoint MPI library [11].
-Additionally there are attempts to achieve the same goal with OpenMP [12].
-For the sake of brevity we did not mention the program analysis dcc performs.
-For better efficiency, dcc uses activity and TBR analyses [13].
+Hence, while applying the adjoint mode all the MPI calls need to be reversed too [11].
+This feature has been integrated into dcc using an adjoint MPI library [12].
+Additionally there are attempts to achieve the same goal with OpenMP [13].
+For the sake of brevity we also did not mention the program analysis dcc performs like for example activity and TBR analyses [14].